 Investigation and analysis of AC and DC machines with both industrial and programmable logic control systems utilizing schematics and components to create and build electrical circuits with the inclusion of testing and troubleshooting procedures of equipment for a comprehensive analysis of industrial manufacturing systems.
-Prerequisite(s): ELEC1111 And ELEC1112 Corequisite(s): ELEC1212

-ELEC1212 | AC & DC Machines Principles | Lecture (8 Credits)
+ELEC1213 | AC & DC Machines Principles | Lecture (6 Credits)

-Examination of DC and AC machine principles and theories with an emphasis on industrial manufacturing system calculations and analysis including use of the National Electrical code regulations for installations.
-Prerequisite(s): ELEC1111 And ELEC1112 Corequisite(s): ELEC1211 and procedures.
-Prerequisite(s): ELEC1111 And ELEC1112 Corequisite(s): ELEC2112
+Examine AC and DC machine principles and theories and various control types with an emphasis on industrial manufacturing system calculations and analysis, including use of the National Electrical Code regulations for installations.